How to Inflate Pool Float With Air Compressor

 4. Once the float is inflated, quickly remove the hose from the valve and replace the cap so that all of the air doesn’t escape.
 That’s all there is to it!
 Now you know how to easily inflate a pool float using a vacuum cleaner!

-See also How Loud are Air Compressors
+See also How Long Do Air Compressors Last

 How to Inflate Pool Float With Hair Dryer